Looking back on a truly wonderful year.

 The Parks Department announced it was fully committed to protecting the Ridgewood Reservoir, after completing an application to the state Department of Environmental Conservation to declassify it as a High Hazard dam structure.
 Environmentalists and preservationists rejoiced.

-Congress Member Grace Meng announced that the New York and Atlantic Railway will moving its train repair facility from Glendale to East New York which is expected to result in a reduction in noise.
+Congress Member Grace Meng announced that the New York and Atlantic Railway will be moving its train repair facility from Glendale to East New York which is expected to result in a reduction in noise.

 The Landmarks Preservation Commission, after initially rejecting a 2015 request by Newtown Historical Society and State Senator Tony Avella to recognize old St. James Episcopal Church in Elmhurst, unexpectedly announced that it was moving forward with calendaring, the first step in the designation process to make it an official NYC landmark.